DrJohnTheDataPro/portfolio/README.md

 ### *Key Achievements:*

-  * Developed DAX measures using filters to identify goo and bad loans as well as high value clients.
+  * Developed DAX measures using filters to identify good and bad loans as well as high value clients.
   * Created an interactive Power BI report with user-friendly visualizations, enabling exploration and analysis of trends within the bank dataset.
   * Delivered data-driven insights that could inform strategic decision-making regarding loan management and risk assessment.